How subscriptions can strengthen loyalty & customer relationships

 Keeping your current audience base happy will not only reduce customer churn but also extend those customers' lifetime value and reduce your acquisition costs.

-25% of all UK adults say that being able to earn loyalty points is an important feature of subscription boxes.
+"25% of all UK adults say that being able to earn loyalty points is an important feature of subscription boxes."

-Remarketing to former subscribers
+How to win back former subscribers

 A final point of consideration is to look at what communication you have with previous subscribers.